derekphilipau/derekau-gatsby-novela/content/posts/2017-09-18-from-in-to-jingdezhen/index.md

 ---
-title: From, In, to Jingdezhen
+title: "From, In, to Jingdezhen"
-author: Derek Au
+author: "Derek Au"
 date: 2017-09-18
 hero: ./images/IMG_5848.jpg
 excerpt: